Social criticism

-Ancient social criticism
+History

 Five fragments of text produced by the ancient Greek philosopher Xenophanes (c.570-c.478 BC) cover aspects of social criticism, including comments on the adulation directed to leading sport players and advice on living a life of moderation.
 These fragments have been seen as anticipating some of the later writings of Plato in his Republic.

-Social criticism during the Enlightenment

 The origins of modern social criticism date back at least to the Age of Enlightenment.
 According to the historian Jonathan Israel the roots of the radical enlightenment can be found in Spinoza and his circle.
-Radical enlighteners like Jean Meslier were not satisfied with the social criticism of the time, which was essentially a criticism of religion.
-The focus of his criticism was the suffering of the peasants.
-In addition, there was also a criticism of civilization for religious reasons, such as that which emanated from the Quakers in England.
-Jean-Jacques Rousseau developed a social criticism in his political philosophy which influenced the French Revolution and in his pedagogy.

-Academic forms

 The positivism dispute between critical rationalism and the Frankfurt School, dealt with the question of whether research in the social sciences should be "neutral" or consciously adopt a partisan view.
 Academic works of social criticism can belong to social philosophy, political economy, sociology, social psychology, psychoanalysis but also cultural studies and other disciplines or reject academic forms of discourse.